microsoft/PowerToys/README.md

 - Fix for trackpad scrolling being too fast
 - Removed unneeded nuget package.
 Thanks @ChaseKnowlden
 - Better detection for if a packaged app can be elevated
-- Improve crash resiliency for Program plugin.
+- Improve crash resiliency for the Program plugin.
 Thanks @davidegiacometti
 - Improved Windows setting results.
 Thanks @htcfreek
 - Fixed a bug where some similar activation phrases aren't working as expected.
 Thanks @htcfreek and @cyberrex5.